cslotboom/limitstates/README.md

 The Analysis library will contain functions that act on structural objects to analyze them.
 The analysis Library is a work in progress.

+# Deveopment Roadmap
+Version one of limitstates will release when the library can design most major elements in canadian design codes, and the core objects can handle American/EU design codes.
+The specific items required for version 1 are below:

+### Object Library
+- [ ] Create a section element for reinforced concrete
+- [ ] Support plotting for concrete elements / sections
+- [ ] Support plotting for CLT elements / sections
+- [ ] Add section summary to section plotting
+- [ ] Add an generic design example showing how database can be used.

+### Design

+#### CSA o86
+- [ ] Add Examples.
+- [ ] Add beam shear checks.

+#### CSA S16
+- [ ] Develop multi-span beam checks.
+- [ ] Add beam shear checks.

+#### CSA A23.3
+- [ ] Complete code checks for basic concrete beams in moment/shear.
+- [ ] Add section solvers for concrete that can determine steel required based on input capacities.
+- [ ] Complete code checks for basic concrete columns in compression / bending.
+- [ ] Complete code checks for basic concrete columns in compression / bending with slenderness effects.
+- [ ] Add examples for basic concrete checks
+- [ ] Add examples for concrete in compression

+#### US/EU Standards
+- [ ] Ensure all basic design objects are compatible with US codes and units.